upti.my

 Internationalization (i18n)

-Status pages support 22 languages out of the box.
+Status pages include 4 built-in languages: English, Spanish, French, and Bosnian.
 Your visitors see the page in their preferred language based on browser settings, or you can set a default language in your status page configuration.

 Privacy and Access Control

 By default, status pages are public and visible to anyone with the URL.
-For internal services, you can enable password protection.
-Visitors must enter the correct password before they can view the page content.
+For internal services, you can mark a status page as private.
+Private status pages require the visitor to be logged into upti.my to access.
+This ensures only your team members and authorized users can view the page content.

-Password-protected status pages are available on Pro and Enterprise plans.
-The password is set in your status page settings and can be changed at any time.
-Subscribers still receive email notifications even for password-protected pages.
+Private status pages are available on all plans.
+Subscribers still receive email notifications even for private status pages.

 Real-Time Updates

-Status pages use WebSocket connections to deliver live updates without requiring a page refresh.
+Status pages use Server-Sent Events (SSE) to deliver live updates without requiring a page refresh.
 When a healthcheck result changes the status of a component, or when an incident is created or updated, visitors see the change instantly.
-The page also supports auto-refresh as a fallback for browsers that do not support WebSockets.

 Best Practices